 Many of the Company's properties are subject to long-term net leases under which the tenant is typically responsible to pay directly to the vendor the real estate taxes, insurance, utilities and ordinary maintenance and repairs related to the property, and the Company is not the primary obligor with respect to such items.
 As a result, the revenue and expenses relating to these properties are recorded on a net basis.
-For certain properties, in addition to contractual base rent, the tenants pay their contracted for share of real estate taxes and operating expenses to the Company.
+For certain properties, in addition to contractual base rent, the tenants pay their contractual share of real estate taxes and operating expenses to the Company.
 The revenue and expenses associated with properties at which the Company is the primary obligor are generally recorded on a gross basis.
-During 2023, 2022 and 2021, the Company recorded reimbursements of expenses of \$13,636,000, \$12,548,000 and \$10,938,000, respectively, which are included in Rental income, net in the accompanying consolidated statements of income.
+During 2024, 2023 and 2022, the Company recorded reimbursements of expenses of \$14,793,000, \$13,636,000 and \$12,548,000, respectively, which are included in Rental income, net, in the accompanying consolidated statements of income.